-So now to another cult classic recently released on Blu-ray by Second Sight in the UK.
+It’s time for another cult classic recently released on blu-ray by Second Sight in the UK.
 It’s one I’ve never seen before reviewing it here.
-Here is my The Ninth Configuration Blu-ray review.
+Here is my The Ninth Configuration blu-ray review.

 - Genre: Various